0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Mobile Hacking/Android 101.md

 1. **Linux Kernel:** The first layer, as well as the foundation of the entire Android platform, is the Linux kernel.
 It allows Android to take advantage of [key security features](https://source.android.com/security/overview/kernel-security.html) and allows device manufacturers to develop hardware drivers for a well-known kernel.
 2. **Hardware Abstraction Layer** ([HAL](https://source.android.com/devices/architecture/hal-types)): It is an abstraction layer that provides standard interfaces to interact with the hardware components of the system properly.
 Starting with Android 8.0 this layer has been completely rewritten, thus resulting in two different HALs: the [newer one](https://source.android.com/devices/architecture/hal-types) and the respective [legacy version](https://source.android.com/devices/architecture/hal).
 3. **Middleware**: The layer commonly called middleware is actually composed of two sub-elements.
     - **Native Libraries:** These are native libraries, written in C and C++, that allow the correct functioning of various components such as ART and HAL.
-They can be invoked by applications through the Java API Frameworks or they can be accessed directly through native code in case you use the Android NDK during development.
+They can be invoked by applications through the [Java Native Interface (JNI)](Java%20Native%20Interface%20(JNI).md) or they can be accessed directly through native code in case you use the Android NDK during development.
     - **Android Runtime** (ART): is the key element that manages the execution of apps within the system.
 Until Android 5.0, code execution was managed by the [Dalvik Virtual Machine](https://en.wikipedia.org/wiki/Dalvik_(software)) (DVM), now obsolete.
 It was replaced by the [Android Runtime](https://source.android.com/devices/tech/dalvik/index.html) (ART), written to run multiple virtual machines on low-memory devices, executing DEX files, a byte code format designed specifically for Android and optimized to minimize memory footprint.
         ![](../../zzz_res/attachments/JVM-vs-DVM.png)The fundamental difference between Dalvik and ART is how the byte code is executed.
 In Dalvik, byte code is translated into machine code at run time, a process known as just-in-time (JIT) compilation.
 JIT compilation negatively affects performance because the must be executed each time the application runs.
 To improve performance, ART introduced ahead-of-time (AOT) compilation.
 As the name suggests, apps are precompiled before they run for the first time.
 The precompiled machine code is then used for all subsequent runs, aiding in timing and power consumption.